 - the basic laws of light

-- how light affects our perception in photographs
+- how lighting affects our perception in photographs

 - the effects of diffusion, reflection and absorption

-- figure out how photos have been lit to create effects
+- how to analyse how photos have been lit